Street Music (1981 film): Production

 Bowen, who was 37 at the time she filmed Street Music, conceived the idea during a lull on the production of Apocalypse Now, where she was working as a recording engineer.
 She was walking from Francis Ford Coppola's offices and stumbled upon a group of elderly people who were being evicted from their longtime home.

 Bowen also recounted working as a bookkeeper at a run-down San Francisco hotel while beginning her acting career and seeing people being evicted.
 She based the film's central character on a roommate she had who was a street singer and a dancer.
+The film was influenced by the story of the residents of the International Hotel, a single-room-occupancy residential hotel in the Tenderloin, who protested their eviction.

 Neither she nor her husband—cinematographer Richard Bowen—had any experience writing or directing at the time.
 The pair raised an initial $450,000 and later realized they'd need another $150,000, which brought the total to $600,000.
 The money came in chunks, as some of the bigger names had suggested things like turning the script into an "old peoples' 'Animal House.'"

 The film was shot on location in San Francisco's Tenderloin neighborhood over the course of 37 days, beginning in October 1980.
 They shot inside the then-abandoned Hotel Hamlin on Eddy Street that they refurbished, as well as on the surrounding streets.
 During the duration of the filming, the Bowens had to deal with an actors' strike, ruptured water pipes, a car crash, and an actor having a heart attack.

 Sadly, co-star Larry Breeding died in a car crash three months before the film's premiere.